20steps/collmex-bundle/README.md

 - [ ] Complete CRUD API for Collmex.
 - [ ] Configurable caching of responses to prevent surpassing rate limit.
 - [ ] Provide some derived KPIs.
-- [ ] Complete Documentation and examples.
+- [ ] Full documentation and some examples.

 ## Installation